1 Kings 11: Archaeological proofs

 In July 2024, the Israel Antiquities Authority and Tel Aviv University announced the discovery of a moat that split the City of David in half, separating the palace and Temple Mount from the rest of the city.
 It was at least nine meters deep and 30 meters wide, and extended across at least 70 meters, from west to east.
-The discovery confirmed what is described in 1 Kings 11:27.
+The discovery resembles the hole in the wall described in 1 Kings 11:27.